Pailwaan: Production

 Director of the film S. Krishna announced on Ganesh Chaturthi in August 2017, the project under RRR Motion Pictures, produced by his wife, Swapna Krishna.
 The film is to star Sudeepa.
 The director on turning producer said, "Turning producer is a big responsibility".

 Soundtrack

-The soundtrack of this film launched by Puneeth Rajkumar in 18 August.
+The soundtrack of this film launched by Puneeth Rajkumar on 18 August.
 Audio jukebox of Pailwaan contains 6 songs and 3 theme musics.
-All 5 language jukebox released presented through Lahari Music and T-Series (company).
+All 5 language jukebox released presented through Lahari Music and T-Series.

 Tracklists

 All lyrics are written by Ramajogayya Sastry.

 Release

 The film released in Kannada and dubbed versions in Hindi (titled Baadshah Pehlwaan), Telugu, Tamil and Malayalam languages.
 It was to release on Varamahalakshmi festival on 9 August, but delayed and was released on 12 September.